This no bake dessert bar recipe is crunchy yet chewy, not-too-sweet, easy to make, and uses no butter or refined sugar!

 Instructions

-- In a small non-stick pan, melt the butter and honey on medium-low heat.
+• Toast the flour.
+In a small non-stick pan on medium-low heat, stir together the olive oil and honey.
 Add the coconut extract, then stir in the flour.
-Keep stirring until the flour turns golden brown, about 5 minutes.
+Keep stirring with until the flour turns golden brown, about 5 minutes.

-- Pour the honey and flour mixture evenly on top of the dates filling in any gaps.
-Let the mixture set, then top with the chopped pistachios pressing lightly with your hand.
+• Top the dates.
+Pour the honey and flour mixture evenly on top of the dates, filling in any gaps.
+Place in your fridge until the mixture is set, about 20 to 30 minutes.

 Notes